coursemaster44/Section-7/README.md

 **Step 14.AWS Console>Developers Tools>CodeDeploy>Applications>cd-app>cd-app-asg-alb**
 - Edit deployment group to see the auto scaling group
-- "asg-cd" is replaced by new Auto scaling group "CodeDeploy-xxx" automatically
+- See "asg-cd" is replaced by new Auto scaling group "CodeDeploy-xxx" automatically

 **Step 15.
 Check the DNS of load balancer and refresh**